 Child Pages overview¶

-The Child Pages (experimental)¶
+The Child Pages¶

-is a navigation model for managing a list of components (pages) with one selected (active) component.
+Child Pages is a navigation model for managing a list of components (pages) with one selected (active) component.
 The list can be empty.

-navigation model in a component, nested navigation is also supported.
+It is possible to have more than one Child Pages navigation model in a component, nested navigation is also supported.

-navigation model consists of two main entities:
+The Child Pages navigation model consists of three main entities:

 - Pages - represents a state of the

-navigation model.
-The navigation is performed by creating a new navigation state from the previous one.Pages#items
+Child Pagesnavigation model.
+The navigation is performed by creating a new navigation state from the previous one.Pages#items- the list of child configurations, must be unique, can be empty.Pages#selectedIndex- index of the selected child configuration.

 - ChildPages - a simple data class that stores a list of components and their configurations, as well as the currently selected index.

-- the index of the currently selected child component.
-Must be within the range ofitems
+ChildPages#items- the list of child component, can be empty.ChildPages#selectedIndex- the index of the currently selected child component.
+Must be within the range ofitemsindices ifitemsis not empty, otherwise can be any number.

 - PagesNavigation - an interface that accepts navigation commands and forwards them to all subscribed observers.